asiopueo/05_Vehicle-Detection/README.md

 The pipeline is structured as follows:

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I searched on scales using **RGB 3-channel** HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

+**Here are some example images:**

 <img src="./images/resulting_image1.png" width="600">

-The corresponding heatmap (amplified x10):
+**The same heatmap but amplified by a factor of 10:**

 <img src="./images/heatmap1.png" width="600">

+The amplification in the previous image was necessary since the pipeline was optimized for video processing and temporal averaging, i.e. accumulating heat images over several video frames.
+If only one single image is considered, the grey values are rather low and therefore hard to detect on a scale from 0 to 255.

 The second test image, `test2.jpg`, did not result in any detection at all:<br>
 <img src="./images/resulting_image2.png" width="300">